Serena Williams Is A Total Smokeshow In Tight Bodycon Dress On Instagram

 I’m proud to use my voice and words to share an essay on the raw feelings I had during a match we may all remember.
 The essay and unretouched photos are live on @harpersbazaarus.
 Link in bio.
 Photographed by @alexilubomirski Hair by @vernonfrancois Makeup by @tyronmachhausen Styling by @menamorado

-Serena is not the only celebrity face to have her own clothing line.
-Singer Carrie Underwood, reality star Khloe Kardashian, and music superstar Justin Bieber all have apparel for sale.
+Serena is not the only celebrity to have her own clothing line.
+Singer Carrie Underwood, reality star Khloe Kardashian, and music superstar Justin Bieber all have their own brand of apparel.
 Serena’s line seems to channel her love of feminine clothing, with the brand appearing to be geared towards the modern urban woman.

 Speaking to Who What Wear, Serena revealed why she felt her clothing line was perfect for the NYC woman.